Plan a good kitchen layout

 04 Design for effortless use

-Consider where you want to store your objects based on the workflow and based on how often you use them.
-Store kitchen utensils near the prep area, cookware close to the stove, and place plates and glasses near the dishwasher for easy unloading.
-Use tall cabinets or shelves to store seldom-used items higher up, while keeping daily essentials at eye level for easy access.
-Drawers are great for providing a full overview of all your things, and organizers ensure your items stay in place, maintaining a clutter-free kitchen.
+Consider the workflow when determining where to store items.
+Store kitchen utensils near the prep area, cookware close to the stove, and plates, glasses, and cutlery near the dishwasher for easy unloading.
+Use taller cabinets or shelves for seldom-used items, keeping everyday essentials at eye level for easy access.

-Select finishes that match your lifestyle and maintenance preferences.
+Select finishes that align with your lifestyle and maintenance preferences.
 Durable surfaces resist stains and scratches, making them ideal for busy households.
-Most natural materials, while stunning, often require more care.
+While natural materials are beautiful, they often require more upkeep.
 Consider how much maintenance you're willing to commit to by balancing beauty and practicality.
-By focusing on storage, organization, and materials, you can create a kitchen that supports your kitchen routines with ease and simplifies life.

-Learn more about maximizing kitchen storage space
+Learn more about how to maximize kitchen storage space

 Ready to start planning?